rhel-labs/learn-katacoda/kpatch-apply/step2.md

 From the above output, there are several different kpatch-patch patches available, but only one of them is the one intended for the kernel running on your system.
-The one needed for your system is `kpatch-patch-4_18_0-193.x86_64` because the version information included in the kpatch-patch package matches the version of your kernel reported by `uname -r`, specifically, 4.18.0-193.el8.
+The one needed for your system is `kpatch-patch-4_18_0-193_1_2.x86_64` because it is the latest available for the version of your kernel reported by `uname -r`, specifically, 4.18.0-193.el8.

 The other kpatch-patch packages listed, like `kpatch-patch-4_18_0-147.x86_64` is for another kernel, specifically, version 4.18.0-147.
 You can see that